 Every test has a maximum execution time.
 If the test is not completed in time, it will fail and return "execution expired" as an error message.
 This time-out can be related to several network issues like packet loss, high latency, or a server that opens a connection but is not sending any data.

 The first number indicates how long the test has been running, in milliseconds.
 In this case, Semonto tried to open a network connection (TCP) to your server.
 The server refused this connection on port 443 (HTTPS).
 There are several possible explanations: maybe the server is overloaded, or the software is not running correctly, perhaps a firewall or proxy is blocking the connections.
 It can also be a wrong configuration on the server.

 This one is very similar to the previous one.
 However, the error is at a different level.
-If you enter a domain in Supervisor, Semonto needs to translate it back to the IP of your server.
+If you enter a domain in the Semonto dashboard, it needs to be translated back to the IP of your server.
 This process is called DNS resolving.
 If this DNS resolving fails, this error will appear: 'Hostname not known'.
 This error can originate the DNS server of your hoster, but also on a different DNS server like the DNS servers Semonto is using.
 Semonto always verifies tests by rerunning them on servers with a different geographical location.
 Only when both tests fail, an alert will be sent out.
 This reduces the number of false positives and local DNS issues.